 This section describes the federal procurement methods which are related to the dollar amount of the procurement: micro-purchases, small purchases, and large purchases.
 Please note that states may have a lower threshold for each category, and if this is the case, use the state thresholds.
 States may also have different names for these methods, or additional methods.
 It should also be noted that grantees should not split a larger purchase into two or more smaller purchases in order to avoid the competitive proposal process.

-On June 20, 2018, the micro-purchase threshold increased from $3,500 to $10,000, per OMB Memorandum M-18-18.
+On June 20, 2018, the micro-purchase threshold increased from $3,500 to $10,000, per OMB Memorandum M-18-18, and in OMB changes to 2 CFR Part 200 on August 13, 2020.
 A purchase of $10,000 or less is considered a micro-purchase and does not require obtaining competitive quotations, if it is determined that the price to be paid is fair and reasonable.
 It should be noted that construction contracts exceeding $2,000 do trigger the requirements of the Davis-Bacon Act and the Copeland “Anti-Kickback” Act, both of which protect construction employees.

-While a competitive process is not required, it is a good practice to informally compare prices from different vendors to ensure the price you were quoted is in fact fair and reasonable.
+While a competitive process is not required, it is a good practice to informally compare prices from different vendors to ensure the price that was quoted is in fact fair and reasonable.
 For more information on micro-purchasing, see the FTA Circular 4220.1F.

 As described in Section 3.4.2 of the Best Practices Procurement and Lessons Learned Manual, small purchase procedures are used for the acquisition of services, supplies or other property that cost less than the federal simplified acquisition threshold.
-This threshold was fixed at $150,000 in the Super Circular, which applies to the administration of all federal grants and cooperative agreements awarded for fiscal years beginning on or after December 26, 2014, and increased to $250,000 in OMB memorandum M-18-18 issued on June 20, 2018.
-The OMB memorandum indicates that the change takes effect on the date of issuance.
+This threshold was fixed at $150,000 in 2 CFR Part 200 (the Super Circular), which applies to the administration of all federal grants and cooperative agreements awarded for fiscal years beginning on or after December 26, 2014, and increased to $250,000 in OMB memorandum M-18-18 issued on June 20, 2018, as followed by changes to 2 CFR Part 200 on August 13, 2020.